<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 6. RAS Engine: Only Blackwell-powered GPUs include a dedicated engine for reliability, availability and serviceability.

-Also, the Blackwell architecture adds capabilities at the chip level to utilise AI-based preventative maintenance to run diagnostics and forecast reliability issues.
+Also, this architecture adds capabilities at the Blackwell chip level to utilise AI-based preventative maintenance to run diagnostics and forecast reliability issues.
 This maximises system uptime and improves resiliency for massive-scale AI deployments to run uninterrupted for weeks or even months at a time and to reduce operating costs.

 About NVIDIA Blackwell GPUs: B100 and B200

-Based on the Blackwell architecture, the NVIDIA B200 Tensor Core GPU delivers a massive leap forward in speeding up inference workloads, making real-time performance a possibility for resource-intensive and multitrillion-parameter language models.
+Based on the Blackwell architecture NVIDIA, the NVIDIA B200 Tensor Core GPU delivers a massive leap forward in speeding up inference workloads, making real-time performance a possibility for resource-intensive and multitrillion-parameter language models.

 For the highest AI performance, GB200 supports the NVIDIA Quantum-X800 InfiniBand and Spectrum™-X800 Ethernet platforms which deliver advanced networking options at speeds up to 800 Gb/s.
 The GB200 NVL72 also includes NVIDIA BlueField®-3 data processing units to enable cloud network acceleration, composable storage, zero-trust security and GPU compute elasticity in hyperscale AI clouds.

-Check out the latest NVIDIA Blackwell GPU specifications for NVIDIA Blackwell GB200, B200 and B100:
+Check out the latest NVIDIA Blackwell specs for NVIDIA Blackwell GB200, B200 and B100:

 Per GPU Specifications